awslabs/aws-vpn-controller/README.md

 ### Push

-This assumes your have a Docker repository configured.
+This assumes you have a Docker repository configured.

 ```sh
 $ $ IMG="<your repo>/aws-vpn-controller:latest" make docker-push